akosiorek/akosiorek.github.io/_notes/2020-08-07-machine_learning_of_sets.markdown

   </div>

   <figcaption align='center'>
-    <b>Fig. 2:</b> Slot Attention induces competition between queries, leading to SOTA unsupervised object segmentation.
+    <b>Fig. 3:</b> <a href="https://arxiv.org/abs/2006.15055">Slot Attention</a> induces competition between queries, leading to SOTA unsupervised object segmentation.
   </figcaption>
 </figure>

 The results of [Carion et al.'s DETR](https://github.com/facebookresearch/detr) model are particularly impressive.
 While it still required quite a bit of engineering, this pure set-prediction approach achieves state-of-the-art on large-scale object detection on COCO!
-[Locatello et al.](https://arxiv.org/abs/2006.15055) show that the particular form of attention required might depend on the task; in their experiments, they normalize attention across the query axis (instead of the key axis), which leads to competition between queries, and provides superior results for unsupervised object segmentation ([Fig. 2](#slot_attention)).
+[Locatello et al.](https://arxiv.org/abs/2006.15055) show that the particular form of attention required might depend on the task; in their experiments, they normalize attention across the query axis (instead of the key axis), which leads to competition between queries, and provides superior results for unsupervised object segmentation ([Fig. 3](#slot_attention)).

 #### What about those Point Processes??!!